 Entry 1: Understanding Your Deposits

 Deposits are fundamental entries in your passbook, representing any money that comes into your account.
 These can originate from various sources, each noted with specific descriptions.
-Recognising these entries confirms that your funds have been successfully received.
+Recognising these entries confirms that your funds have been successfully received and added to your balance.

 When you deposit physical cash at a bank branch or through a cash deposit machine, your passbook will show an entry like ‘CASH DEP’ or ‘CASH DEPOSIT’.
-This entry confirms the amount of money you’ve added to your account.
-You’ll see this amount under the ‘Credit’ column, increasing your balance.
+This entry confirms the amount of money you have added to your account.
+You will see this amount under the ‘Credit’ column, increasing your balance immediately.

 If someone pays you by cheque, and you deposit it, the entry will appear as ‘CHEQUE CLG’ (cheque clearing) or ‘CHQ DEP’.
 It indicates that the cheque has been processed and the funds have been credited to your account.
 According to Reserve Bank of India guidelines (2026), cheque clearing typically takes one to three working days, depending on the type and location of the cheque.